AlexR2D2/duckdbex/README.md

 #Reference<0.1076596279.3008626690.232411>
 ```

-Now the `db` holds the reference `#Reference<0.1076596279.3008626690.232411>` to the underline database object.
-If you throw away the 'db' ref to the underline database object the database will be closed automatically.
+Now the `db` holds the reference `#Reference<0.1076596279.3008626690.232411>` to the underlying database object.
+If you throw away the 'db' ref to the underlying database object the database will be closed automatically.
 Lets simulate this via 'assignment' to `db` some stub value

 ```elixir